ReneSlowenski/brickify/README.md

 ### What is it?
-Brickfy is a python program that takes a static image or gif and makes it so that it looks as if it was built out of LEGO.
+Brickfy is a python program that takes a static image or gif and makes it so that it looks as if it was built out of interlocking bricks.

 <a href="https://commons.wikimedia.org/wiki/File:Zoysia_grass_flower.jpg">
 <img alt="Before" title="Before (The inflorescence of Zoysia grass, a variety of lawn grass.
 Picture by Hari Krishnan)" height="500" src="brickfy/assets/flower.jpg?raw=true">